-- Wheel chairs of any sort are NOT allowed on the 5K course or 10K course.
-(They are allowed in the Half Marathon only).
+- Wheelchairs of any type are not permitted in the 5K or 10K events.
+(They are allowed in the Half Marathon).

-- Pets of any kind are not allowed (dogs, cats, gerbils, snakes, etc.)
+- Pets of any kind (dogs, cats, gerbils, snakes, etc.)

 - Please be courteous to volunteers and other runners.

-- Since the Half Marathon is a point-to-point course, the DxA2 race crew provides clothing bag transportation service for all races back to the covered parking area (at Ann & Ashley) near the finish line.
+- Since the Half Marathon is a point-to-point course, the DxA2 race crew provides gear bag transportation service back to the covered parking area (at Ann & Ashley) near the finish line.

 - Drop your bag with the volunteers before you proceed to the starting line of the race.

-- If you forget to pick up your clothing bag, it will be held for you for 30 days after which it will be donated to a local charity.
-You must contact the race director if you forget to retrieve your clothing bag.
+- Remember to collect your bag at the gear check location under the Ann Street parking structure.
+If you forget to pick up your bag, it will be held for 30 days after which the contents will be donated to a local charity.
+You must contact the race director if you forget to retrieve your bag.
 You will need to arrange to pick it up at a time of mutual convenience.
-Lost bags will NOT be mailed back to you.
+Forgotten bags will NOT be mailed back to you.

 STARTING LINE PROTOCOL

-- Line up according to pace: Please line up according to your expected pace.
-Please not mile pace signs in the start area.
-Slower runners should always start towards the rear of the field.
+- Please line up according to your expected pace.
+There will be mile pace signs along the start area to assist you in finding the proper spot.
+Slower runners should start towards the rear of the field.
 Walkers should always start at the back of the pack.

-- No pushing: Please do not push or overcrowd at the start.
-Remember, the race is chip timed so the time it takes to cross the starting line is not counted into your actual finish time.
-(The pace clocks start with the starting gun, however, so they may be a bit off from your actual time depending on how long it takes you to cross the starting line after the gun goes off.)
+- Remember, the race is chip timed so the time it takes to cross the starting line is not counted into your actual finish time.
+(The hanging finish clocks start with the starting gun, so they may be a bit off from your actual chip time depending on how long it takes you to cross the starting line after the gun goes off.)

 MINIMUM MILE PACE FOR THE HALF MARATHON: 15 MINUTES

-Due to road closures, there is a minimum allowed pace of 15 minutes per mile for the half marathon.
-We must clear Huron River Drive by 11:30 AM.
-Based on the starting time, this requires a 15 minute per mile pace be maintained.
+Due to road closures and permitting, there is a minimum allowed pace of 15 minutes per mile for the half marathon.
+We must clear Huron River Drive by 11:30 AM..
 If you cannot make this pace for the entire 13.1 mile race, you should not attempt the half marathon, but are encouraged to sign up for the 10K or the 5K.

 WHAT IF I START THE HALF MARATHON BUT FALL BEHIND THE 15 MINUTE PACE?